Accueil - Travailler avec nous - Pensées de voyage - Voyage famille - Envie d'écrire ? - A propos

 Thank you for following me and reading this short text and I hope you will enjoy reading my photography posts.
 See you soon and above all, do not hesitate to leave a comment at the bottom of posts if you want more details or if you notice an error / inaccuracy.

-The first one is simply about the basics of photography.
-If you don’t know anything about it and want to become an amateur photographer (or even more), that’s where you start.
-I agree that this is not the most exciting thing, but I remain confident that you will have no choice but to understand and learn the technical terms of photography to go further.
-My logic is the following.
+The first part is simply about the basics of photography.
+If you don’t know anything about photography and want to become an amateur photographer (or even more), this is where you start.
+I agree that this is not the most exciting part, but I am still confident that since you will have no other choice than to understand and learn the technical terms of photography which will push you to improve.
+This is my logic.
 How do you want to be able to take good pictures if you don’t already know how to use your DSLR camera?
 If you don’t know the terms white balance, diaphragm or shutter speed?
-If you don’t know how to focus with a focus point and your autofocus, etc.,.
-I see a lot of people who had a DSLR at Christmas or for their birthday shooting in automatic mode, even after several years, simply hoping to make beautiful pictures simply because it is a DSLR.
+If you don’t know how to focus with a focus point and your autofocus, etc. I see a lot of people who got a DSLR for Christmas or for their birthday always shooting in automatic mode, even after several years, just hoping to make beautiful pictures simply because it is a DSLR.
 Frankly, it’s not that simple in the world of photography.

 This first part will therefore be a compilation of photo tips to learn all the basic technical terms and definitions in photography.
-Understanding how exposure works and its three associated parameters is essential before going any further.
-I had trouble starting to write about definitions because it was important to find a balance between explaining things in a simple way and going into too much detail.
+For instance, understanding how exposure works with its three associated parameters is essential before going any further.
+I initially had trouble writing technical photography definitions because it was important to find a balance between explaining things in a simple way and going into too much detail.
 In general, people looking for advice on the Internet are beginners.
-Pro’s and those who already know the domains will not come on photography blogs, that’s for sure.
-So I try as best I can to offer posts on the basics and all the technical terms that come to mind.
+Pro’s and those who already know the domains will not read photography blogs, that’s for sure.
+So I try my best to post articles on the basics and all the technical terms that come to mind.
 For the moment, I have had only good feedback or almost and honestly I am quite satisfied with the result.
-Everything is not there and this section will grow as the blog progresses.
+This section is not yet complete but will continue to grow as the blog progresses.

 The second part of this large section on learning photography is called “photography tips and techniques“.
-It logically comes after the first one on the basics.
-We go into a little more detail here and I would focus in this section on giving practical photo advice on the different areas and situations of shooting.
-In order to understand the content of the different articles here, you can refer to the basics of the photography I was talking about above.
+It logically follows the first part focusing on the basics.
+We go into a little more detail here and the point is to focus more in this section on giving practical photography advice on the different areas and situations for shooting.
+In order to understand the content of the different articles here, you can refer to the basics of photography that I was talking about above.

-We won’t talk about photo equipment or accessories here.
+This is not the part that explains the different photography equipment or accessories.
 There is another section of the blog that is devoted to this.
-Here, it is rather the situations or types of photos that I will try to detail.
-To mention only a few examples already present on the blog:
+This part is rather the situations or styles of photos that I will try to depict.
+To mention only a few examples already available on the blog:

-Anyway, you see the idea, right?
-A lot is missing in areas that I don’t necessarily know at all: light painting, studio portrait, black and white image, food photography, wedding photography, etc. As it stands, it’s impossible for me to write about it because I’m really not at ease with these subjects.
+Anyway, you get the idea, right?
+A lot of subjects I don’t go into detail on simply because I don’t necessarily have enough familiarity: light painting, studio portrait, black and white image, food photography, wedding photography, etc. As it stands, I can’t write about it resulting from my lack of knowledge on these subjects.
 I am thinking about getting professional photographers from each area to give advice to my readers.
-A matter to be followed, then.
+So to be continued…

 The basics and specific technical definitions to get started in photography